KxSystems/docs/docs/wp/machine-learning/index.md

     where ((count;i)fby class)=max(count;i)fby class }
 ```

 For k&gt;1, it is possible that `fby` can return more than one instance, should there not be a prevailing class.
 Given that `fby` returns entries in the same order they are aggregated, class labels are returned in the same order they are found.
-Thus, designing the classifier to take only the first row of the results has the side effect of defaulting the behaviour of `predict` to k=1.
+Thus, designing the classifier to take only the first row of the results has the side effect of defaulting the behavior of `predict` to k=1.
 Consider this example:

 ```q
 foo1:{